dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

 * Importer
   * Vector types are normalized to the appropriate `TYP_SIMD*` type.
 Other struct nodes have `TYP_STRUCT`.
-  * Proposed: all struct-valued nodes that are created with a class handle will retain either a `ClassLayout` pointer or an index into the `ClassLayout` cache.
+  * Struct-valued nodes that are created with a class handle will retain either a `ClassLayout` pointer or an index into the `ClassLayout` cache.
-  * Proposed: Also normalize to new types `TYP_STRUCT1`, etc.

 * Struct promotion
   * Fields of promoted structs become separate lclVars (scalar promoted) with primitive types.